Lerner Women’s Leadership Forum

 Program Core: The 3 C’s of Dynamic Leadership

-The program is based on the three C’s of dynamic leadership: clarity, capabilities and community.
-All three elements are essential to successfully implementing your leadership vision.
+The program is based on the three essential elements of dynamic leadership: clarity, capabilities and community.
 Here’s what’s in store:

-- Heighten your self-awareness of your unique strengths through 1-on-1 coaching
+- Heighten your awareness of your unique strengths

 - Acquire actionable, research-based knowledge to advance your career